The Introductory Bylaw contains sections that are common to all parts of the Tasman District Council Consolidated Bylaw.

 This includes licences, serving of notices, removal of works in breach of bylaws, compliance waivers, discretionary powers and general offences.

-The Dog Control Policy and Bylaw is being reviewed.
-Read more about what is proposed and follow the process on Shape Tasman.
+The Dog Control Policy and Bylaw was adopted in December 2024 and takes effect from 31 March 2025.
+Read more about what is changing on Shape Tasman.

 This bylaw includes requirements for the control of dogs in public places.
 There are maps indicating prohibited areas, leash control areas and dog exercise areas.